City-of-Memphis-Wastewater/pipeline/README.md

 This guide provides instructions for installing and running `pipeline-eds`.
 To ensure you follow the right path, first choose the method that best fits your needs.

+---
+## 🚀 Quick Start

+For detailed installation and usage instructions, see [QUICKSTART.md](./QUICKSTART.md).
+This guide includes step-by-step commands for Windows, Linux, Termux, and developer setups.

 ### Choosing Your Installation Method

   * **For the absolute simplest setup (No Python required):** If you want to run the tool without installing Python or managing dependencies, use a pre-built binary.
 Follow **Method 1: Using Pre-Built Binaries**.